 Who are Dwolla’s partners?

-KM: We have several partners listed on our website.
-The two I would highlight are Astra and MX.
+GS: We have several partners listed on our website.
+I would highlight Astra and MX.
 Both of these companies are innovative fintechs using Dwolla’s technology in very different ways.
 I’d recommend reading the Astra case study and a press release about our partnership with MX for more information.

 Who can partner with Dwolla?